 So what is the best whey protein?

 Naturally in my opinion whey’d is the best whey protein powder.
 (No doubt you’re thinking “Good grief, what a bias article this is!”)

 I didn’t create whey'd just for fun (although it is the best job in the world), I created it because I couldn’t find anything that met my needs on the market already.
 Don’t just take my word for it either – see our genuine 5* feedback ratings on Trustpilot here.

 - Ranked #1 in ALL taste tests

-The fact we give a glass of milk to a school child in poverty for every serving sold on our site, source our whey from the best and most sustainable dairy in the world and are a carbon neutral brand through our donations to The Woodland Trust is just an added extra!
+The fact we give a glass of milk to a school child in poverty for every serving sold on our site, source our whey from sustainable family-run dairy farmers & off-set our carbon footprint from our whey production through our donations to The Woodland Trust is just an added extra!